Call now in confidence immediate help & advice 24/7

 Why Should You Avoid Recovering From Drug or Alcohol Addiction on Your Own?

-Some addictions change the chemistry of the brain and body and can be dangerous to try to detox from without help from a doctor or trained medical professional.
+Some addictions change the chemistry of the brain and body and can be dangerous to try to detox from without help from a doctor or trained medical professional at rehab.

 For instance, alcohol withdrawal symptoms can include: